naoina/kocha/docs/controller.md

 ## Basics <a id="Basics"></a>

-You can use `kocha` command line tool for create a new controller as following:
+You can use `kocha` command line tool to create a new controller as follows:

     kocha g controller NAME